wp-plugins/absolute-to-relative-urls/readme.txt

 == Changelog ==

 = 0.3.3 =
-* Javascript URIs are no longer invalidated
+* JavaScript URIs are no longer invalidated

 = 0.3.2 =
 * Data URIs are no longer invalidated